paapaabdullahm/php-fpm/README.md

 - Step 7: Lookup the ip address of your nginx-proxy service
     `$ docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' nginx-proxy`

-- Step 7: Open your /etc/hosts file and append your domain and nginx-proxy ip to it as follows
+- Step 8: Open your /etc/hosts file and append your domain and nginx-proxy ip to it as follows
     `<ip-nginx-proxy>   dev.my-app.com`

-- Step 8: Run your app at the forground or background
+- Step 9: Run your app at the forground or background
     `$ docker-compose up` or
     `$ docker-compose up -d`

-- Finally, visit `http://dev.my-app.com` in your web browser to preview your app.
+- Step 10: Visit `http://dev.my-app.com` in your web browser to preview your app.

 # Extensions enabled in addition to core